MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 When a caller initially invokes a rep hypercall, it specifies a rep count that indicates the number of elements in the input and/or output parameter list.
 Callers also specify a rep start index that indicates the next input and/or output element that should be consumed.
 The hypervisor processes rep parameters in list order – that is, by increasing element index.

 For subsequent invocations of the rep hypercall, the rep start index indicates how many elements have been completed – and, in conjunction with the rep count value – how many elements are left.
-For example, if a caller specifies a rep count of 25, and only 20 iterations are completed within the 50μs window (described in section 3.3), the hypercall returns control back to the calling virtual processor after updating the rep start index to 20.
-(See section 3.7 for more information about the rep start index.)
+For example, if a caller specifies a rep count of 25, and only 20 iterations are completed within the time constraints, the hypercall returns control back to the calling virtual processor after updating the rep start index to 20.
 When the hypercall is re-executed, the hypervisor will resume at element 20 and complete the remaining 5 elements.

 If an error is encountered when processing an element, an appropriate status code is provided along with a reps completed count, indicating the number of elements that were successfully processed before the error was encountered.
 Assuming the specified hypercall control word is valid (see the following) and the input / output parameter lists are accessible, the hypervisor is guaranteed to attempt at least one rep, but it is not required to process the entire list before returning control back to the caller.